U.S. online sales surge, shoppers throng stores on Thanksgiving evening

 The retail consultancy has 20 members studying customer traffic in different parts of the country.

-Moody’s retail analyst Charlie O’ Shea, who was in Bucks County, Pennsylvania, reported healthy traffic at local stores including consumer electronics chain Best Buy (BBY.N), clothing store Old Navy and retailer Kohl’s Corp (KSS.N).
+Moody’s retail analyst Charlie O’ Shea, who was in Bucks County, Pennsylvania, reported healthy traffic at local stores including consumer electronics chain Best Buy, clothing store Old Navy and retailer Kohl’s Corp.

 “The weather is cooperating and people here are out,” he said.